 The City of Jonesboro's Department of Grants & Community Development has implemented a citywide community engagement strategy that includes residents, churches, stakeholders and non-profit organizations that serve our lowest income residents.
-It is the jurisdiction's intention to build a model of community involvement that directly addresses poverty issues, encourages community leadership, and enables low-income neighborhoods to see marked change in the program year 2020.
+It is the jurisdiction's intention to build a model of community involvement that directly addresses poverty issues, encourages community leadership, and enables low-income neighborhoods to see marked change in the program year 2021.

-2020 program year includes multiple projects that will benefit the LMI and minority persons in the city.
+The FY2021 program year includes multiple projects that will benefit the LMI and minority persons in the city.
 Every year through the planning process of the plan, the City focusses on identifying community needs through its citizen's participation plan.
-Those comments, concerns, and community needs identified take priory in developing projects to be funded through CDBG.
-This year, a sidewalk project will be funded solely with CDBG program allocation.
-Funding nonprofit organizations through public services that service primarily minorities and LMI individuals is of importance to the City.
+Those comments, concerns, and community needs identified take priority in developing projects to be funded through CDBG.
+This year, funding nonprofit organizations through public services that serve primarily minorities and LMI individuals is of importance to the City.
 Furthermore, the housing programs grants available to LMI individuals is a great way of servicing and providing opportunities to those underserved and with financial difficulty.
+The city is working towards strengthening our neighborhood revitalization efforts to improve accessibility and livability in LMI areas.
 Thus far, the City has not faced any obstacles to meeting the needs of residents being served within the programs mentioned herein.